Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 ### Conclusion

-Through this guide, we hope you gained knowledge of the underlying proxying mehanism of Kong, from how is a request matched to an API, to how to allow for using the WebSocket protocol or setup SSL for an API.
+Through this guide, we hope you gained knowledge of the underlying proxying mechanism of Kong, from how is a request matched to an API, to how to allow for using the WebSocket protocol or setup SSL for an API.

 This website is Open-Source and can be found at